leon-thomm/ryvencore-qt/docs/features.md

 # creating a new entry
 self.special_actions['add some input'] = {'method': self.add_some_input_action}

 # with a corresponding method
 def add_some_input_action(self):
   self.create_input(type_='data', label='new input')

 # removing an entry
 del self.special_actions['add some input']

-# and storing individual data for multiple actions pointing to the same target method
+# storing individual data for multiple actions pointing to the same target method
 # which enables dynamic, current state dependent actions
 self.special_actions['add some input at index 0'] = {
   'method': self.add_some_input_at,